 This can be helpful if you are someone with a bad or limited credit history.
-If you’re close to someone with a better credit profile than you, they can sponsor you and boost your chance of getting approved for a loan.
+If you’re close to someone with a better credit profile than you.
+This person can sponsor you and boost your chance of getting approved for a loan.

 Guarantor loans can be tailored to the borrower’s specific needs.
 For instance, the loan can be big or small, and the repayment period can vary in length.
 Often they can be more affordable than other loans available for a poor credit history, as the guarantor takes away some of the risk to the lender.

 The best thing about guarantor loans?
 They can help to boost your creditworthiness if you make your repayments on time.
-With a third party agreeing to take on the risk for the lender, someone with bad credit can prove they are a trustworthy borrower and rebuild their credit report.
+With a third party agreeing to take on the risk for the lender, someone with bad credit can prove they are a trustworthy borrower.
+This also allows them to rebuild their credit report.
 In the future, they can then apply for an affordable loan or credit card, this time without needing a guarantor.

 Who can be a guarantor?

 Legally, anyone over 18 can be a guarantor.
 But taking on responsibility for someone’s debt is not a small favour to ask.
-Because of this, a guarantor will usually be a relative, close friend, or anyone else with a strong personal relationship to the borrower.
+Because of this, a guarantor will usually be a relative or close friend.
+Its best to do this with anyone who has a strong relationship to the borrower.
 They’ll need to trust you enough to be prepared to cough up if you can’t.
 Let’s face it – you wouldn’t back up a loan for that one weird guy in your office…

-While there aren’t lots of legal restrictions on who can be a guarantor, lenders do have their own requirements for who they’ll accept.
+There aren’t many legal restrictions on who can be a guarantor.
+However, lenders do have their own requirements for who they’ll accept.
 These can vary, but in general, they will need to be a UK resident, and ideally a homeowner.
-They also will need to show they have a good credit history, and that they have enough income or assets to cover the debt if the borrower can’t make payments.
+They also will need to show they have a good credit history.
+As well as having enough income or assets to cover the debt if the borrower can’t make payments.